-Sets expectation that all members of the College community are expected to use electronic communications in a legal and responsible way and gives the College the right to restrict the use of its computers and network systems in response to evidence of violations of this policy.
+Sets expectation that all members of the Dartmouth community are expected to use electronic communications in a legal and responsible way and gives Dartmouth the right to restrict the use of its computers and network systems in response to evidence of violations of this policy.

 Dartmouth strives to operate its electronic mail infrastructure and resources for use by the entire community so that it protects privacy and provides for acceptable use of these resources.
-All members of the College community are expected to use electronic communications (e-mail) in a legal, ethical, and responsible manner.
+All members of the Dartmouth community are expected to use electronic communications (e-mail or electronic collaboration tools or platforms) in a legal, ethical, and responsible manner.

-Use of the College computer network is subject to Dartmouth's policies regarding compliance with law, harassment and safety of individuals, the Code of Ethical Business Conduct, proprietary and contractual obligations, and protection of the integrity of the computer system.
-The College may restrict the use of its computers and network systems (including the removal of posted materials) in response to evidence of violations of the College policies and/or violations of changes to state and federal laws.
-Users of the College electronic mail system are expected to respect the privacy of other users and must not inappropriately access or disclose e-mail on the College system.
-Systems operators, supervisors, and other College officials may access information resources to locate business information, maintain the system and network, comply with legal requirements, or administer this or other Dartmouth policies.
+Use of the Dartmouth computer network is subject to Dartmouth's policies regarding compliance with law, harassment and safety of individuals, the Code of Ethical Business Conduct, proprietary and contractual obligations, and protection of the integrity of the computer system.
+Dartmouth may restrict the use of its computers and network systems (including the removal of posted materials) in response to evidence of violations of Dartmouth policies and/or violations of applicable law.
+Users of Dartmouth's electronic mail or workplace collaboration systems are expected to respect the privacy of other users and must not inappropriately access or disclose electronic communications on the Dartmouth system.
+Systems operators, supervisors, and other Dartmouth officials may access information resources to locate business information, maintain the system and network, comply with legal requirements, or administer this or other Dartmouth policies.